How Fatal Are Truck Rollovers? - Mazow | McCullough, PC

 Truck Rollover Stats

-The Federal Motor Carrier Safety Administration recently conducted a Large Truck Crash Causation Study to determine what factors cause or contribute to commercial truck collisions.
-The following data was obtained.
+In 2006, the Federal Motor Carrier Safety Administration conducted a more detailed Large Truck Crash Causation Study to determine what factors cause or contribute to commercial truck collisions.
+As of 2026, this is still the most recent data available:

 • 9% of all truck collisions are rollover accidents.